Zhen-Creek & Southern Railroad: History

 The line was initially constructed from Athens to Lula in 1876 by the North Eastern Railroad of Georgia, and was used by horseback trains on a 3 ft gauge.
 The Athens to Madison portion of the line was built in 1887 by the Covington and Macon Railroad.
-In 1892 it became the Macon and Northern Railway, and in 1895 consolidated into the Central of Georgia Railway.
-The Central was Consolidated into the Southern Railway in 1963, and Southern was merged into Norfolk Southern Railway in 1982.
+In May 1891 it became Macon and Northern Railway, and in 1895 consolidated into the Central of Georgia Railway.
+The Central was consolidated into the Southern Railway in 1963, and Southern was merged into Norfolk Southern Railway in 1982.
 In 2001, Norfolk Southern leased their Athens to Madison branch to the Athens Line Railroad.